suzpiver/ECommerceWebsite-FullStack/APIDOC.md

   - If email does not contain an "@" symbol, returns an error with the message: `Please enter a valid email address`
   - If email is already associated with a user: `Account already exists under this email address.
 Please contact helpdesk at freePeopleAPI@help.com for assistance logging in`
   - If password is less than 6 characters, returns an error with the message: `Password must be longer than 6 characters`
+  - If missing a body parameter, returns an error with the message: `Missing one or more of the required params.`
 - Possible 500 errors (all plain text):
   - If something else goes wrong on the server, returns an error with the message: `Uh oh.
 Something went wrong.
 Please try again later.`